Registration Guide For New Students in 2026/2027

 Checklist for New Students & Parents

-We're here to help students with academic policies and procedures – such as course enrolment and grades – and to provide services related to student records, including Confirmation of Enrolment/Attendance letters.
-The timeline below will guide new students (and their parents or guardians!) through academics, registration and records related procedures as they prepare for and complete their first semester at U of G.
+The timeline below will guide new students (and their parents or guardians!) through academics, registration and records-related procedures as they prepare for and complete their first semester at U of G.

 Finances

-The University has partnered with the Ministry of Colleges and Universities to support access to post-secondary education for domestic students, through the Student Access Guarantee.
+The University has partnered with the Ministry of Colleges, Universities, Research Excellence and Security to support access to post-secondary education for domestic students, through the Student Access Guarantee.
 The principles of the guarantee include the following:

 - a partnership with government aid programs and students

-Students who are experiencing financial challenges should apply for financial assistance by completing the University of Guelph's Financial Need Assessment form.
+Students who are experiencing financial challenges should apply for financial assistance by completing the University of Guelph's Financial Need Assessment form that is applicable to you.
 We are proud of the innovative financial aid programs offered here; they are specifically designed to ensure an accessible education for students.
-These programs include scholarships, bursaries, travel grants, Work Study, and Undergraduate Research Assistantships.
+These programs include scholarships, bursaries, travel grants, Work Study and Undergraduate Research Assistantships.
 We encourage students to seek out these programs and apply.
 All students who wish to apply to U of G financial aid programs are expected to have a complete and error-free Canadian government assistance application on file from their home province or territory (e.g., OSAP, StudentAidBC, etc.).
 Students must also be in good standing with their Canadian provincial/territorial student aid program and have no government funding restrictions.

 Consult this list of important dates and review the instructions for paying your tuition and fees.
 When you select your courses, you are considered registered and financially responsible for your student financial account.
 Please review the student statement of financial responsibility.